hyx0329/another-python-keyboard/README.md

 - restart/reset the hardware
   - run `microcontroller.reset()`

-## How to port to a differernt device
+## How to port to a different device

 For the moment, read `design.md` and the comments in the source files.